mathigon/textbooks/content/sequences/content.md

 Imagine that you've received a pair of baby rabbits, one male and one female.
-They are very special rabbits, because they never die, and the female one gives birth to a new pair of rabbits every month (always one male and one female.)
+They are very special rabbits, because they never die, and the female one gives birth to a new pair of rabbits exactly once every month (always one male and one female.)

     x-slideshow
       .stage(slot="stage"): include svg/rabbits.svg
       .legend(slot="legend") In the first month, the rabbits are very small and can't do much, but they grow very quickly.
-      .legend(slot="legend") After one month, the rabbits are grown up and can start mating… .legend(slot="legend") – and after another month, they will give birth to their first pair of kids.
+      .legend(slot="legend") After one month, the rabbits are grown up and can start mating… .legend(slot="legend") … and after another month, they will give birth to their first pair of kids.
 You now have two pairs of rabbits.
       .legend(slot="legend") In the next month, your pair of rabbits will give birth to another couple.
 Meanwhile, the first pair of kids have grown up.
 You now have three pairs in total.
-      .legend(slot="legend") In the fourth month, your original pair of rabbits will give birth to a new pair of kids.
+      .legend(slot="legend") In the fifth month, your original pair of rabbits will give birth to a new pair of kids.
 At the same time, their first pair of kids is now old enough to give birth to grandkids.
 You now have five pairs of rabbits.
-      .legend(slot="legend") Can you see what's going on?
-In the fifth month, there are three more couples that give birth: the original one, as well as their first two pairs or kids.
+      .legend(slot="legend") In the sixth month, there are three more couples that give birth: the original one, as well as their first two pairs or kids.

 ---